 THEN A CUNNING VOICE AND A NIGHT WE SPEND GAZING AT STARS

-The work includes in equal measure: making quilts, performance, storytelling, song, and a night of stargazing.
+The work includes in equal measure: making quilts, performance, storytelling, song, and a night outdoors under the sky.
 It relies upon people coming together to voice intentions, witness, work, experience time, rest, and imagine.

 Then a Cunning Voice...is rooted in community visioning sessions created in partnership with the Minneapolis -based Native American Community Development Institute.
 The visioning sessions start with the questions,

 “What do you want for your well-being?
 For your family and friends?
 Your neighborhood?
 Your city, town, or reserve?”